INFORMSJoC/2024.0642/README.md

 ## Description
 This software provides the implementation of Iterated Inside Out, a new exact algorithm for solving the transportation problem.
-The software also implements the [shielding method](https://doi.org/10.1007/s10851-016-0653-9) by B. Schmitzer and a standard transportation simplex.
+The software also implements the [Shielding Method](https://doi.org/10.1007/s10851-016-0653-9) by B. Schmitzer and a standard transportation simplex.

 ## Content of the repository